slatedocs/slate/source/includes/reference/_recipients.md

 Send payments to Malaysia.

 Private and business recipients are supported.
+Maximum amount is 10,000,000 MYR	per payment.

 Recipient type = *'malaysian'*